BrentSeidel/Sim-CPU/README.md

 I am now starting work on I/O devices...

 I would like to be able to get CP/M running on this.
+After fixing a bug in the CMP instruction, I was able to get a CP/M to get to the command prompt, which suggests that the instructions are being simulated reasonably accurately.
+I'll need to tweak the BIOS since it's currently not able to understand CP/M formatted disk images.